Kh-38: Kh-36

-≈600 kg, various aim guidance, both created on the base of Kh-38M short-range tactical missile and also have a modular structure, warheads and seekers.
-First seen at MAKS 2015, intended to equip all types of fighters, including the MiG-35 and Su-57.
+Both versions of the Grom are of 600 kg weight, with various guidance mechanisms, and both are created on the basis of the Kh-38M short-range tactical missile and also have modular structures, warheads and seekers.
+This weapon was first seen at MAKS 2015, and intended to equip all types of fighters, including the MiG-35 and Su-57.